xabyer/dam-android/README.md

     - Pratice 3
         -V1 - Version 1 - First version made from the [Android Codelab](https://developer.android.com/codelabs/basic-android-kotlin-compose-business-card) Business Card.
 This version has only the GUI with Jetpack Compose as the practice required.
 I have certain **intent**ions for future versions.  😊

+- ## Unit 2 - Build App UI

+    - Practice 1
+        - Made from the [Android Codelab](https://developer.android.com/codelabs/basic-android-kotlin-compose-kotlin-fundamentals-practice-problems).
+This time I prefer to do it with IntelliJ, because the important thing is the code of the exercises.
+It is also a kotlin-centric practice, so it was easier to use IntelliJ than creating a whole project with Android Studio.
+This way I also save myself the time to making the pdf document using Kotlin Playground.